If God is good, why does he allow pain in the world?

 Set Up An Appointment Today

-Those are just as a few thoughts that hopefully will help those of you wrestling with God through suffering of your own.
-I am happy to set up an appointment with you if you are wondering how to do this practically in your everyday life or if you wanting to process through your own suffering in safe place.
+Those are just as a few thoughts that hopefully help those of you wrestling with God through suffering of your own.
+If you are wondering how to do this practically in your everyday life or if you wanting to process through your own suffering in safe place, I have been there personally, and have helped many others on their grief journey.
+Helping you would be an honor.

 Take the first step towards a better tomorrow, today.